-Rajas con Crema is traditionally made with padron peppers but our harvest of summer padrons is long gone so instead I picked the last of our regular green peppers from the front garden and was very pleasantly surprised at how good they tasted in these oozy tacos.
-On a miserable Thursday night a tin of corn and the humble green pepper suddenly became something joyously Mexican as the very British rain hammered against the windows.
+Rajas con Crema is traditionally made with Padron peppers but our harvest of summer Padrons is long gone so instead I picked the last of our regular green peppers from the front garden and was very pleasantly surprised by how good they tasted in these oozy tacos.
+On a miserable Thursday night a tin of corn and a humble green pepper suddenly became something joyously Mexican as the very British rain hammered against the windows.

 Makes 8 Small Tacos

 1 tsp vegetable oil

 250g tinned sweetcorn

 3 green chillies

 1/4 tsp each of salt, cumin and cinnamon

 - Put the peppers in a baking tray then grill under a very high heat so that the skins blister and blacken.
 Keep an eye on them and turn to blacken on each side.